-- High quality resources for the children to access progressive IPads → Google Chrome Books - Interactive and 'userfriendly' website. - Working with external agencies such as Ed Tech. - 'Flashback Four' for the retrieval of previous learning. - Online learning leader in school. - Website minister within Pupil Parliament.
+- High quality resources for the children to access progressive IPads → Google Chrome Books - Interactive and 'userfriendly' website. - Working with external agencies such as Ed Tech. - 'Flashback Four' for the retrieval of previous learning. - Low stake quizzes and hinge questions - Online learning leader in school. - Website minister within Pupil Parliament. - Links with PSHE curriculum as well as keeping safe online. - Trusted Adults within school are visible in school and children are aware of who these people are that help to keep them safe - reminders in weekly assembly too.